DUNE-DAQ/trigger/python/trigger/tpreplay_application/README.md

 The replay application is an 'emulation tool'.
 It is meant for developing the trigger, associated infrastructure, integration, and algorithm testing.

 ### How does it work?
 The application is replacing the readout and instead uses TPs from offline files (HDF5 TPStream).
 The implementation is 'emulating' the readout closely, meaning the data is replayed per-plane and per-readout unit.
 TP Handlers are also part of the same application, exactly as in the current readout application.
-This is then usually connected to the Trigger Application to more closely resemble a (small) dunedaq system.
+This is then usually connected to the Trigger Application to more closely resemble a (small) dunedaq system. <br>
+<i> Currently, PDS TPs are ignored.
+Once they are fully implemented in DAQ, replay can be easily expanded to include them (see subdetectors in code). </i>

 Process:
 - accepts TPStream HDF5 files